Entocycle uses larvae to fuel a more sustainable food chain

 Entocycle uses visual recognition technology to monitor larvae

 While crickets and mealworms can also be turned into protein feed, Whitaker says that they need to be raised on chicken feed or low-quality flour.
 The larvae of black soldier flies, however, will feast on organic waste from large range of sources, including breweries and commercial kitchens.
-Because it’s not picky about its food, black soldier flies are well-suited to being raised in an automated system.
+Because they are not picky what they eat, black soldier flies are well-suited to being raised in an automated system.

 About five percent of Entocycle’s eggs (each female can lay up to 1,000) are used to repopulate new cycles, while the other 95 percent are hatched and fed food waste.
 After a week, those larvae are ready to turn into animal feed.
 Entocycle’s automated pods monitor how the insects are doing while collecting analytics about their development and environment.